lob-software/xoc/README.md

 ./program.sh
 ```

-This will generate idempotently generate verilog and program the board with resulting XOC design.
+This will idempotently generate verilog and program the board with resulting XOC design.

 After the board is programmed with the design, you can use python UART client to send orders to the order book: